 The Man to Women work ratio is an evolving process.
 If we go back to 1950, Men occupied almost 66% of the work opportunities.
-As we started approaching the 21st Century, this scenario started changing.
+As we started approaching the 21st Century, this scenario started changing ,here in this article mentioned some Women Dominated Industries.
 As the increasing percentage of the Female Workforce is inevitable, the percentage reached around 45% in 2017.
 The gender gap, wage equality, discrimination are still burning issues in front of the Women Force.
 In 2020, the gender pay gap in the United States is around 81% i.e. Women earn about 81% for every 100% earned by Men, which is something that the business sector needs to address in years come by.

 With women in the workplace, this percentage from 2017 doesn’t tell the whole story.
 In fact, there are many industries where women dominate men in terms of both volume and performance.
 Just like how there are some stereotypically male-dominated industries like construction, there are now plenty of careers and roles that have seen a large rise in women.

 According to our observation, the women dominated industries are high-paid industries and require maximum precession in the work.

 Let’s see some of the women dominated industries in brief:

 Education is a niche field for women.
 Right from Teaching to becoming Pioneers of Education System Solutions and Consulting, the horizon expanded for women.
 If we look at Women Workforce in Pre-School organizations, it goes around 97%.
 The Schools, Graduation, and further teaching professions have women participation of around 60-65% and becoming Women Dominated Industries.
 Apart from teaching, if we consider consulting, technical solutions and other parts related to education, women’s participation is on a very large side.
 Women are true up-lifters of the education revolution and quality improvement.